 The final videos cover custom audiences (a way to segment your leads) and how to promote specific products to specific individuals.

-While I appreciate the strategies offer here its very time intensive.
-It would have been better if Chris taught us how to utilize chatbots and email and using email marketing platforms to automate this entire process.
+While I appreciate the strategies offered here, these recommendations are very time intensive.
+What about using chatbots, email marketing and using specific platforms to automate this entire process?

 Module 7: Scaling a Winning Product

 Once you find a winning product, its time to scale and get more conversions since you know its a product in demand.